tieto/sipe/contrib/mingw-cross-compile/README.txt

 to check what names the MinGW cross-compilation packages are for your distro.

+If you are trying to build the source code from the git repository you'll need additional tools installed, at least:

+   autoconf
+   automake

 Build
 =====

+ - [pidgin-sipe source code from git instead from a release tarball] run the following commands inside the git work area:

+      ./autogen.sh
+      ./configure
+      make dist-gzip

+   This will generate pidgin-sipe-<VERSION>.tar.gz

  - create an empty directory and cd into it